diwic/dbus-rs/dbus-crossroads/Problems.md

 Then have a separate small `GetCtx` that can be used during the awaiting, which is actually an Arc internally, shared between the different `GetAll`s.

+However, retreival of properties can also happen as the result of wanting to send ObjectManagerInterfacesAdded.
+In which case we don't have a message to start with.

 == Mocking and client/server ==